OpencontentCoop/eztika/README.md

 1. Extract the eztika extension, and place it in the extensions folder.

-2. Check if extension/eztika/bin files are executeable by the webserver
+2. Check if extension/eztika/bin files are executeable by the webserver `chmod +x extension/eztika/bin/eztika`

    OR

    Copy the eztika shell script and tika-app-*version*.jar from the extension bin folder to a